-Health and Safety at Work Act 1974 – This legalisation places a general duty upon employers to ensure the health, safety and welfare of all employees.
+- Health and Safety at Work etc. Act 1974 – This legalisation places a general duty upon employers to ensure the health, safety and welfare of all employees.

-The Working Time Regulations Act 1998 – Many people suffering from stress also work long hours and shift work.
-In the Catering / hospitality industry for example, it is not usual to work 70 hour weeks and more.
-This is allowed by law if the employees agrees to signing an opt out clause, agreeing for rights to be wavered.
+- The Working Time Regulations Act 1998 – Many people suffering from stress also work long hours and shift work.
+In the catering/hospitality industry, for example, it is not unusual to work 70-hour weeks and more.
+This is allowed by law if the employee agrees to signing an opt-out clause, agreeing for their rights to be wavered.

 The Working Time Regulations Act sets out basic rules including:

 – Minimum 11 hours rest between work shifts.